uwcartlab/webmapping/Chapter07/readme.md

 Chapter 7: Collaborating with Github
 ===================================

-You have been working individually with GitHub for six chapters now, and are in the process of wrapping your first major interactive map with Leaflet that will be hosted through GitHub!
+You have been working individually with GitHub for six chapters now, and completed your first major interactive map with Leaflet hosted through GitHub!
 Chapter 7 provides additional guidance for working _collaboratively_ with GitHub to support a group project.
 Chapter 7 includes three relatively short lessons and an activity to set-up a collaborative repository serving the basis of a group project.

 *   In Lesson 1, we briefly refresh your memory on GitHub concepts and introduce the Markdown language for documentation and collaboration on GitHub.
 *   In Lesson 2, we provide instructions for setting-up a collaborative repository and using Markdown to plan a group project.